joinpursuit/Pursuit-Core-Web/html_css_dom/fetch/README.md

 }
 ```

-We are using `fetch`, which returns a Promise that we store in our result variable.
+We are using `fetch`, which returns a Promise that we that we can immediately attach a `.then` to to process the response once the promise is fulfilled.
 For now, we're just printing the countries that come back to us.
 Test it out with different search terms and make sure that you're getting back data.
 Let's go ahead now and add in our remaining functionality to create cards for each country that we load and add them to the DOM:

 ```js
 document.addEventListener('DOMContentLoaded', () => {